reactjs/rfcs/text/0002-new-version-of-context.md

 the previous context, and return true if they are different.
 The problem is that, unlike props or state, we have no type information.
 The type of the context object depends on the component's position in the React tree.
-You could perform a shallow comparion of both objects, but that only works if we assume the values are immutable.
+You could perform a shallow comparison of both objects, but that only works if we assume the values are immutable.
 And if we're going to assume the values are immutable, React might as well do the comparison automatically.